islomar/functional-programming/haskell/course-university-of-glasgow/README.md

     else let x:xs = lst in 1 + length xs
 ```

-Option 3: Alternatively, you can use what is known as "guards", e.g.
+Option 3: Alternatively, you can use what is known as "guards" (the pipe), e.g.
 ```
 length lst
   | lst == [] = 0